crunchysteve/EdgieD/README.md

 ##### Proudly developed and tested in VS Code and Wokwi.com

 ## Quick Install
 For most people, open ArduinoIDE, open the Library Manager, search EdgieD and click "Install."
-For tools like PlatformIO, download the zip and install in your libraries folder the usual way or use git in the Terminal.
+For tools like PlatformIO, download the zip and update lib_deps to "https://github.com/crunchysteve/EdgieD-1.0.0.git".
 Now it's actually working properly, I'm going to look into adding it to the PIO registry, too.

 ## What is EdgieD?